 150g unsalted butter, melted and cooled

-Line a 12-hole standard muffin pan with patty cases.
+Line a 12-hole standard muffin pan with baking paper-cases.

-Sift flour, salt and bicarbonate of soda into a bowl.
-Add the sugar and mixed spice.
+Sift flour and bicarbonate of soda into a bowl.
+Add the sugar, salt, cinnamon and mixed spice.
 Stir through the flour.
 Make a well in the centre.

 In a jug mix together the milk, eggs, butter, mashed bananas and vanilla extract.
-Pour this mixture into the well made in the dry ingredients.
+Pour this mixture into the dry ingredients.

-Divide equally among patty cases, filling each hole to about three-quarters full.
+Divide equally among the paper cases, filling each hole to about three-quarters full.
 Bake muffins for approximately 20-25 minutes until golden and cooked through.

 Leave the muffins in the pan for 5 minutes, then turn onto a wire rack to cool.
 Eat warm or chilled with icing.
 Cold muffins can be frozen for up to 3 months in a freezer bag.